robsonoduarte/learn-scala/README.md

   > The projects are separte by topic of language, **topcis are**:
   _____________________________________________________________
+     * Arrays
+     * Classes
+     * Control Structures and functions
      * Higher Order Functions
+     * Inheritance
+     * Maps and Tuples
      * Objects
      * Packages and Imports